Expert Tree Trimming Service | Call Us At 517-295-1155

 We care about the health of your trees because we care about you.
 Tree health provides safety, for you and your family.
 Why take the risk?

-Properly trimming a tree can be a dangerous task and we recommend that it be performed by professionals.
+Stump grinding can be dangerous and we recommend that it be performed by professionals.
 At Martin Tree Service we have competent and knowledgeable tree experts who keep in mind the safety of our employees and your property.
 Rest assured that the care of your property and belongings are important to us.
 With our safety guidelines and innovative removal systems, our first priority is safe tree stump grinding.